anthonybeckett/survey/README.md

 ```

 ### Todo
+- [ ] Fix bug with password confirmation not being passed as right parameter to api
-- [ ] Fix bug with ref not passing any parameters through from form
+- [x] Fix bug with ref not passing any parameters through from form
 - [x] Make alert its own component and style better
 - [x] ~~Fix CSRF issues when sending requests to the API from the frontend~~